JIUYANGZH/opticalmaterials_database/README.md

 After the raw data is extracted, they are stored in a json file under ```./save```.
 The raw data also needs to be cleaned and converted into a standard format.
 We provide the data cleaning code in ```data_clean.ipynb```.
 The users are also freely to use any other way they want to filter, clean, and process the data.

 ## Citation
+Please cite this work as: Zhao, J., Cole, J.M.
+A database of refractive indices and dielectric constants auto-generated using ChemDataExtractor.
+Sci Data 9, 192 (2022). https://doi.org/10.1038/s41597-022-01295-5